findy-network/findy-network.github.io/content/en/blog/identity-hack-ssi-introduction/index.md

 ---
 date: 2023-05-19
-title: "Digital Identity Hack – Introduction to SSI presentation"
+title: "Digital Identity Hack Part 3 – Introduction to SSI presentation"
-linkTitle: "Digital Identity Hack –Introduction to SSI presentation"
+linkTitle: "Digital Identity Hack Part 3 – Introduction to SSI presentation"
 description: "In this blog, we discuss about the Digital Identity Hack event, which focused on unlocking the potential of self-sovereign identity technologies in revolutionizing the financial landscape."
 author: Pekka Kaipio
 resources: